The Daily Walk with Love

 Psychiatrists are concerned that in trying to protect young people from stress, we may be depriving them of important coping mechanisms.
 Why has debilitating anxiety become so common among the young?
 And why is it still so often overlooked?

+NEW: See How to Handle Someone Else’s Anxiety or Panic Attacks, The unofficial dos and don’ts of being around someone with an anxiety disorder, Medium, June 19, 2014, by George Tihal.
 Anxiety is caused deep in the brain’s lowermost down part, called the limbic system.
-This is where the “fight or flight” reflex and our sexual urges originate and is supposed to be quite primitive and hard to control.
-Partly, it HAS to be mind over matter.
-You have to get used to the anxiety of modern life and its stresses and persevere.
-To sei ein mensch (be a man) as the Germans say.
-Perhaps mood elevating drugs like Elevil would help.
-I know that my dad, a Yale Ph.D., used to take elevil.
-He was so much aware of how popular prejudices against the mentally ill had ruined my own life that he drove some distance to another town for treatment, not because he was ashamed, but because he knew from my example how society treats people with mental problems.
+This is where the “fight or flight” reflex and our sexual urges originate, and it is supposed to be quite primitive and hard to control.
+You have to get used to the anxiety of modern life, and persevere.
+As the Germans say, you must “sei ein mensch” (be a man) as the Germans say.
+Perhaps mood elevating drugs like Elavil would help.
+I know that my dad, a Yale Ph.D., used to take elavil.
+He was so much aware of how popular prejudices against the mentally ill and how they had ruined my own life that he drove some distance to another town for treatment, not because he was ashamed, but because he knew from my example how society treats people with mental problems.
+Partly, in our lives there is something of a major battle between the brain’s neocortex and our limbic system for control of our ego, in the midbrain.
 Remember, “whatever you do to the least of these, you do unto me,” people, and realize please that almost all of the mentally ill are kind and gentle people.
 Rates of violent crime are actually slightly lower among the mentally ill than from the background population.

 Once or twice, so far in my life, I have heard life expressed as a battle between our neocortex and our limbic system for control of our ego, which I have read is seated in the mid-brain.
 That makes sense to me, how about you?
 I have also read that over our lifetimes, fully one-sixth of Americans become clinically depressed, to the point where they need medical intervention and medicines.
 Yet only about half of those are getting the help they need, probably because of society’s demonization of the mentally ill.